 Night dives are often the best time to put on your macro lens, as a wide range of reclusive creatures emerge from the reef after dark.
 This can also be a great opportunity to get close to otherwise skittish fish while they sleep

 CHANDELIER CAVE - This site is a large cave with several “rooms”.
 You can enter the cave at 25ft, and surface in several different “rooms”.
 Underwater tunnels allow you to swim from room to room.
 This is a very cool place, and a good place to take a wide-angle photo with a diver.
 It's a very adventurous dive that must be done at the right time of day with an experienced guide with whom you feel comfortable.
 Bear in mind that this is an overhead environment—there are places where you can’t see any light, visibility can drop to zero, and you can have trouble finding your way out.
 For all of these reasons, this dive should be taken seriously, and participants should be experienced divers, equipped and trained accordingly, preferably at least cavern certified.
 It’s also wise to come equipped with lines & reels as well as backup lights, unless you’re sure that the dive operator will provide them.

+GERMAN CHANNEL - German channel is famous for its manta rays, but it has much more.
 This narrow pass separates Ngemelis and Ngercheu Islands, forming a connection between inner lagoon and open sea.
 Shallow water, strong currents and boating traffic make the narrowest portions unsuitable for scuba, but the large area at the channel’s mouth offers amazing diving opportunities.
 Virtually every sort of tropical marine life can be seen here, but the site is most famous for mantas, eagle rays, reef sharks and many species of schooling fish.
 Often the best strategy involves settling in a lively area and waiting for the action to come to you.
 If the current is running, this can also be a great drift dive—just go with the flow and soak up the sights as you fly effortlessly over the reef.
 Be extremely cautious when surfacing, however, as boating traffic can be very heavy here—make sure that at least one member of your team sends up a safety sausage (SMB) on a line before your final ascent!

 Video from the German Channel showing sharks, napolean wrasse and large schools of fish.